 “There is so much beautiful greenery in Amsterdam.
 I’ve grown up riding the scooter in the Vondelpark.
 Now the park is my back garden, and I come there thirty times a week.”
 Saskia Albrecht is a garden developer who looks at the city from a green perspective.
 From parks -- “also beautiful and still relatively undiscovered is the well-designed Erasmuspark, filled with nice clean lines, and of course, a cafe,” -- to museum gardens, especially backyards and public parks.

 Every year, Albrecht organises the Open Garden Days with the Museum van Loon.
 You will find Amsterdam’s prettiest islands of greenery hidden away behind houses, streets and buildings.
 By opening up the gardens, you reinforce the importance of preserving them.”
 Every garden is unique.
 Some gardens, such as Amnesty International, are very well designed, while others are special because of the care that goes into them.
-This year (2021), the Open Garden days are cancelled, but luckily many gardens remain open.
 Some might be hidden just as well as the backyards on the canal belt, but Albrecht is happy to guide you through the most beautiful and unique public gardens.

 “There isn’t much green in Zuidas, but there’s a surprise waiting behind the buildings here.”
 The garden of the circular Circl pavilion is the initiative of the neighbours and ABN Amro workers, but it’s open for visitors.